Skip to content

 • /gsd status — shows a dashboard of progress without interrupting work

-• /gsd steer — injects a steering override that the next unit will incorporate
+• /gsd steer — injects a steering override that the next unit will incorporate; written to OVERRIDES.md

 • Edit any plan file — GSD reads from disk, so your changes take effect on the next dispatch